 David registered for the military draft during World War I, and eventually served in the U.S. Army during the conflict.
 At the time of his enlistment, he was employed as a sheet metal worker for Kaufmann Brothers Department Store of Smithfield Street in Pittsburgh.
 He told the registration board that a 12-year-old sister (Pearl) depended upon him for support.

 After the war, David returned to Fayette County, and settled in Uniontown.
 He was employed for Clark's Restaurant in Uniontown for more than two decades.
-He never married.

-Seen at right with his mother, David stands at left, and William at right.
+In the photograph seen here with his mother, David stands at left, and William at right.